Alex Owumi

-Early life and high school
+Early life

 Owumi was born on May 4, 1984, in Lagos, Nigeria to Claudia and Joseph Owumi.
 His father came from a wealthy Nigerian Catholic family, while his mother, Claudia, grew up in Cambridge, Massachusetts.
 The two met while attending college in the Boston area.
 Claudia later worked as a teacher at various schools in Lagos and then became a principal.
 His family lived in a village located just outside Lagos.
 His father and his brother, also named Joseph, were village chiefs, while Alex was a prince.
 His rank earned him the title Prince Alexander and entitled him to his own military guard detail.
 The language spoken in the village was Urhobo; Owumi was not fluent in English in his early years.

 By the age of eight, Owumi had begun playing both basketball and football.
 He played the former sport with a soccer ball and a milk crate nailed to a tree.
 The sport was becoming increasingly popular in Nigeria because of the success of National Basketball Association (NBA) center Hakeem Olajuwon, and Owumi followed the NBA.
 When he was 12, his family moved to England, where they lived for three years.
 They then settled in Boston after his father joined the Harvard T.H.
 Chan School of Public Health as a financial administrator.
 In sixth grade, Owumi enrolled at the local Tobin School.
 He attended Jeremiah E. Burke High School in Dorchester, Boston, where he played basketball and football.
 Owumi later estimated that he lost, at most, nine high school basketball games.
 While attending Burke in 2003, he won The Boston Globe Scholar Athlete Award, given to the top male and female student-athletes in Boston.
 Owumi was also a part of the Amateur Athletic Union (AAU) basketball team, Boston Amateur Athletic Club, while in high school.